pelias/documentation/response.md

     },
 ```

-Additionally, [/reverse](reverse.md) queries will have a `distance` parameter, which is the distance, in meters, from the query point.
+Additionally, [/reverse](reverse.md) queries will have a `distance` parameter, which is the distance, in kilometers, from the query point.

 ## Notable features